How to Format Your Emails With Examples & Best Practices

 • Write a convincing subject line and personalize it as per the recipient.

 • Use the right greeting based on how well you know the recipient.
+You may choose a friendly note or a formal greeting based on the relationship with your customer.

 • Write the email by introducing who you are and why you are writing to the person.
 Don't pitch your offer immediately; build a connection with them.